 The Secret Doctrine, since its first appearance in 1888, continues to attract thousands of students who mine its rich profundity of knowledge and wisdom.
 This work is also still in print, available in various editions, including one comprising six volumes.
 There is also an excellent abridgement which serves as a guide and in-troduction to the larger work.
 The Secret Doctrine continues to be the principle source-book for students of Theosophy.
 No one is expected to accept the text as a final word, but only to ponder its thoughts with a free and questing mind.

 In addition to Isis Unveiled and The Secret Doctrine, H.P.
 Blavatsky wrote a number of briefer books.
 One of these is The Key to Theosophy, a work that remains a most valuable introduction to theosophical thought and philosophy.
-She also left voluminous articles which have been brought together in The Collected Writings of H.P.Blavatsky compiled by Boris de Zirkoff, and published in fourteen volumes.
+She also left voluminous articles which have been brought together in The Collected Writings of H.P.Blavatsky compiled by Boris de Zirkoff, and published in fourteen volumes with a one volume index.

 Helena Petrovna Blavatsky is remembered most by thousands of persons in every part of the world, not only for her tremendous works of scholarship and her industry, but for a modest little book of spiritual insight and instruction called The Voice of the Silence.
 It is her translation of an old Eastern manuscript and includes her explanations and comments on a series of precepts offered to one seeking the path to Enlightenment.
 Wisdom and an understanding heart are evident in the skill with which H.P.B has safeguarded the original poetic imagery as she rendered the ancient verses into English prose.